Understanding Plantar Fasciitis in Whitestone

 - Injections: Anti-inflammatory steroid injections may be used to relieve inflammation and prevent pain.

 More severe cases of plantar fasciitis might require surgery.
 The most common surgical procedure is known as a plantar fascia release, where the surgeon releases a portion of the plantar fascia ligament from the heel bone to relieve tension and pain.
 Surgery is often seen as a last result after conservative approaches have failed.

-By scheduling an appointment with Dr. Gary Evans or Dr. James Korponay in New York City or Whitestone for plantar fasciitis treatment.
+By scheduling an appointment with Dr. Gary Evans or Dr. James Korponay in New York City and Whitestone, New York for plantar fasciitis treatment.